Nico971139/MazeGame/README.md

 - create your folder "ressource"

 **Create a virtual environment**
-- In the computer terminal write python pip install -m venv "env name"
+- In the computer terminal write py -m venv "env name"
 - activate your virtual environment => env/Scripts/activate.ps1

 **Install pygame and the other packages**